Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition

-We provide a full specification of hyper-parameters, model architectures and the training procedure used in the main body.
-We base our encoder and decoder architecture on 14-layer wide residual networks \cite{He2016, Zagoruyko2016} with a latent dimensionality of $60$ to demonstrate scalability to high-dimensions and as used in lossy auto-encoders \cite{Gulrajani2017, Chen2017}.
-These architectures are shown in detail in tables \ref{tab:WRNEnc_ArcDefinition} and \ref{tab:WRNDec_ArcDefinition}.
-Hidden layers include batch-normalization \cite{Ioffe2015} with a value of $10^{-5}$ and use ReLU activations.
-For a common frame of reference, all methods' share the same underlying WRN architecture, including the separate classifiers and generative models of the dual model approaches.
-Experiments with a simpler MLP architecture can be found in section E of the supplementary material.
-For the higher resolution $256 \times 256$ flower images, we have used a deeper 26 layer WRN version, in analogy to previous works \cite{Gulrajani2017, Chen2017}.
-Here, the last encoder, and first decoder blocks are repeated an extra three times, resulting in an additional three stages of down- and up-sampling by factor two.
-The encoder's spatial output dimensionality is thus equivalent to the 14-layer architecture applied to the eight times lower resolution images of the simpler datasets.
-For the autoregressive addition to our joint model, we set the number of output channels of the decoder to 60 and append three additional pixel decoder layers, each with a kernel size of $7 \times 7$ and 60 channels.
-Whereas we report reconstruction log-likelihoods in nats, these models are practically formulated as a classification problem with a 256-way softmax.
-The corresponding loss is in bits per dimension.
-We have converted these values to have a better comparison, but in order to do so we need to sample from the pixel decoder's multinomial distribution to calculate a binary cross-entropy on reconstructed images.
-We further note that all losses are normalized with respect to spatial and latent dimensions, as mentioned in the main body.
+For our MNIST style continual-learning experiments, we report both a simple multi-layer perceptron architecture, as well as a deeper wide residual network variant.
+For the former, we follow previous continual-learning studies and employ a two-hidden-layer and 400-unit multi-layer perceptron \cite{Kemker2018}.
+For the latter, we base our encoder and decoder architecture on 14-layer wide residual networks \cite{He2016, Zagoruyko2016} with a latent dimensionality of $60$ to demonstrate scalability to high-dimensions and as used in lossy auto-encoders \cite{Gulrajani2017, Chen2016}.
+Our main body's reported out-of-distribution detection experiments are all based on this WRN architecture.

+For a common frame of reference, all methods share the same underlying WRN architecture, including the investigated separate classifiers (for OpenMax) and generative models of the reported dual model approaches.
+All hidden layers include batch-normalization \cite{Ioffe2015} with a value of $10^{-5}$ and use rectified linear unit (ReLU) activations.
+A detailed list of the architectural components is provided in Tables \ref{tab:WRNEnc_ArcDefinition} and \ref{tab:WRNDec_ArcDefinition}.
+For the higher resolution $256 \times 256$ flower images, we used a deeper 26-layer WRN version, in analogy to previous works \cite{Gulrajani2017, Chen2016}.
+Here, the last encoder and first decoder blocks are repeated an extra three times, resulting in an additional three stages of down- and up-sampling by a factor of two.
+The encoder's spatial output dimensionality is thus equivalent to the 14-layer architecture applied to the eight-times lower resolution images of the simpler datasets.